 Many daycares offer you the convenience to schedule a tour online or they will offer it to you over the phone.
 Even if you liked all that you heard, don’t schedule a tour.
 I’ll talk about it in the third part of this series, Daycare Tour.

-It’s time to find a daycare near you
+Final thoughts on finding a daycare near you

 We have covered a lot of great information in this part of the blog series!
 You have learned how to pre-screen a daycare by visiting the daycare’s web page, searching for comments and reviews online, and using social media to your advantage.

 You also learned where to find the results of the inspection records conducted by the state.
 It’s by far the most important step to find a daycare near you.
-So, make sure to look at those records before moving forward to the next section, daycare tour.
+So, make sure to look at those records before moving forward to the next section, the daycare tour.